-Following a few weeks of base-building, there’s no better time to focus on speed training.
-Speed training can be done in a number of ways but is most commonly accomplished using short intervals done as a dedicated workout once a week.
+Are you looking to be a stronger, faster runner?
+Assuming you’ve taken the time to develop a solid aerobic base with a few weeks of base-building, there’s no better time to focus on speed training.
+Speed training can be done in a number of ways but is most commonly accomplished using short intervals done as a dedicated workout once or twice a week.

 article continues after advertisement

-For our purposes, short intervals refer to any distance equal to or less than one mile (1.609K is about four laps of a track).
-These can be run as fast as 5K pace (or slightly faster) and usually not slower than lactate threshold pace (the pace you could maintain for a full hour of running).
+These short intervals can be run as fast as 5K pace (or slightly faster) and usually not slower than lactate threshold (LT) pace (the pace you could maintain for a full hour of running).
+For our purposes, short intervals refer to any distance equal to or less than one mile (equal to 1.609K or about four laps of a track).

-The purpose of running this fast is to improve the body’s ability to efficiently use energy as well as to eliminate the by-products of that energy production, namely lactate.
-Repeats of 200m, 400m, 800m, 1200m and 1600m are examples of intervals done to develop speed.
+The purpose of running faster for short periods of time is to improve the body’s ability to efficiently use energy as well as to eliminate the by-products of that energy production, namely lactate.
+Repeats of 200m, 400m, 800m, 100m/1K, 1200m and 1600m are examples of intervals done to develop speed.
 These can easily and preferably be run on a standard 400m track, however, running them on a road or trail with a GPS is also an option.

 Week 1: 6-10 x 400m@5-10K pace with 400m easy between